 Our sales force is organized by customer type with the majority of representatives focused on marketing clinical laboratory testing and related services to physicians, including specialty physicians such as oncologists, urologists and gastroenterologists.
 Additionally, we have a healthplan sales organization that focuses on regional and national insurance and healthcare organizations.
-We also have a hospital sales organization that focuses on meeting the unique needs of hospitals and promotes the specialized capabilities of our Nichols Institute esoteric testing laboratories.
+We also have a hospital sales organization that focuses on meeting the unique needs of hospitals and promotes the specialized capabilities of our Nichols Institute esoteric testing laboratories and our Focus Diagnostics infectious and immunologic disease testing laboratory.
 Supporting our physician sales teams are genomics and esoteric testing specialists, who are specially trained and focused on educating our clients on new and more complex tests.
 A smaller portion of our sales force focuses on selling substance-of-abuse and wellness testing to employers.
-With the completion of the

-LabOne acquisition, we now have a sales force that focuses on selling risk assessment testing services to life insurance companies.
+We also have a sales force that focuses on selling risk assessment testing services to life insurance companies.
+With the completion of our acquisition of HemoCue and Focus Diagnostics, we also have a sales force that will focus on selling products to hospitals, commercial clinical laboratories and physician office laboratories.